Become a superintendent through a 100% online program – from the state’s flagship university.

 - Ability to improve student achievement.
 Provide a brief narrative that includes descriptions that exemplify your work.
 Include student outcomes if available;

 - Knowledge of school law relating to finance, school operations and personnel matters, implementation of curriculum, instruction, and assessment.
-Use each of these areas as subheadings, then list graduate courses completed and provide a brief narrative that highlights your school and district work;
+Use each of these areas as subheadings, then list graduate courses completed (portfolio) and provide a brief narrative that highlights your school and district work;

 - Commitment to ongoing professional growth (Provide a brief narrative that outlines areas in which you presently excel professionally, areas in which you are planning to gain additional knowledge and skills, as well as areas that you envision may enhance your capacity to serve as a district leader).
 You may include a professional growth plan developed for your current position as evidence.);